 The site of the former Electric Mud barbecue joint has been resurrected as Superfly (5 Brock Ave.), a snazzy new snack bar inspired by 1970s New York, led by alum of the Drake Hotel.
 Expect cocktails, sharing plates too pretty to eat, groovy tunes and an all-year-round patio to keep the party going into winter.

 One of Yorkville’s fave all-day dining spots has gone east.
-The new Corktown Bar Reyna (354 King St. E.) opened its doors on April 29.
+The new Corktown Reyna on King (354 King St. E.) opened its doors on April 29.

 Montreal deli chain Rock’n Deli (32 Clock Tower Rd.) has just opened its first Toronto location at Shops at Don Mills.